mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ## Prerequisites

 !
 We use the **pyro** branch of the Yocto Project and `meta-mender` below. *Building meta-mender on other releases of the Yocto Project will likely not work seamlessly.* `meta-mender` also has other branches like [daisy](https://github.com/mendersoftware/meta-mender/tree/daisy?target=_blank) that correspond to Yocto Project releases, but these branches are no longer maintained by Mender developers.
-Please reach out on the [Mender community mailing list](https://groups.google.com/a/lists.mender.io/forum?target=_blank#!forum/mender) if you would like help with getting Mender to work on other versions of the Yocto Project.
+We offer professional services to to implement and support other branches over time, please take a look at the [Mender professional services offering](https://mender.io/product/professional-services?target=_blank).

 !!!
 The meta-mender-demo layer, which is used below, and the webserver, are bundled with a default demo certificate and key.
 If you are intending on using Mender in production, you must generate your own certificate using OpenSSL.
 Please see the certificate section [for the server](../../administration/certificates-and-keys) and [for the client](../building-for-production/#certificates) for more information.